espressif/arduino-esp32/docs/source/tutorials/preferences.rst

 In summary, if you need to confirm that a value was retrieved without error from a namespace, use the complete form of the ``getX`` method with a predetermined default "this can only happen if an error" value and compare that against the value returned by the call.
 Otherwise, you can omit the default value as the call will return the default for that particular ``getX`` method.

-Additional detail is given in the `Preferences API document`_.
+Additional detail is given in the `Preferences API Reference`_.

 Advanced Item